Azure/azure-sdk/docs/python/design.md

 The logical entity is a protocol neutral representation of a response.
 For HTTP, the logical entity may combine data from headers, body, and the status line.
 For example, you may wish to expose an `ETag` header as a property on the logical entity.

-{% include requirement/MUST %} optimize for returning the logical entity for a given request.
+{% include requirement/MUST id="python-response-logical-entity" %} optimize for returning the logical entity for a given request.
 The logical entity MUST represent the information needed in the 99%+ case.

-{% include requirement/MUST %} return a value that implements the [Paged protocol](#python-core-protocol-paged) for operations that return collections.
+{% include requirement/MUST id="python-response-paged-protocol" %} return a value that implements the [Paged protocol](#python-core-protocol-paged) for operations that return collections.
 The [Paged protocol](#python-core-protocol-paged) allows the user to iterate through all items in a returned collection, and also provides a method that gives access to individual pages.

-{% include requirement/MUST %} return a value that implements the [Poller protocol](#python-core-protocol-lro-poller) for long running operations.
+{% include requirement/MUST id="python-lro-poller" %} return a value that implements the [Poller protocol](#python-core-protocol-lro-poller) for long running operations.

 ## Models

-{% include requirement/MUST %} implement `__repr__` for model types.
+{% include requirement/MUST id="python-models-repr" %} implement `__repr__` for model types.
 The representation **must** include the type name and any key properties (that is, properties that help identify the model instance).

-{% include requirement/MUST %} truncate the output of `__repr__` after 1024 characters.
+{% include requirement/MUST id="python-models-repr-length" %} truncate the output of `__repr__` after 1024 characters.

 ## Authentication

-{% include requirement/MUST %} use the credentials classes in `azure-core` whenever possible.
+{% include requirement/MUST id="python-auth-credential-azure-core" %} use the credentials classes in `azure-core` whenever possible.

-{% include requirement/MAY %} add additional credential types if required by the service.
+{% include requirement/MAY  id="python-auth-service-credentials" %} add additional credential types if required by the service.
 Contact @adparch for guidance if you believe you have need to do so.

-{% include requirement/MUST %} support all authentication methods that the service supports.
+{% include requirement/MUST id="python-auth-service-support" %} support all authentication methods that the service supports.

 {% include refs.md %}
 {% include_relative refs.md %}